 -

-Static Scanning: The user holds the search coil still and waits for the detector to emit a signal when a metal object is detected.
-This technique is useful for locating precise targets and for digging with precision.
+Static Scanning: The user holds the search coil still and waits for the detector to emit a signal when a metallic object is detected.
+This technique is useful for locating precise targets and for accurate digging.

 -

-Scuba Diving: Some metal detectors are designed for use underwater and allow divers to locate shipwrecks, lost objects and other underwater treasures.
+Scuba Diving: Some metal detectors are designed for use underwater and allow divers to locate shipwrecks, lost items, and other underwater treasures.

 Additional Equipment

-In addition to the metal detector itself, treasure hunters can use various accessories to enhance their detecting experience, such as shovels, sieves, tongs, storage bags, and GPS tracking devices.
+In addition to the metal detector itself, treasure hunters can use various accessories to enhance their detection experience, such as shovels, sieves, tongs, storage bags, and GPS tracking devices.

 Rules and Ethics

-It is important for detectorists to respect local laws and regulations regarding metal detecting, as well as to follow a code of ethics that encourages the preservation of archaeological heritage and respect for the environment.
-This includes not detecting on protected sites, filling holes appropriately, and reporting archaeological finds to the appropriate authorities.
+It is important for metal detectorists to respect local laws and regulations regarding metal detecting, as well as to follow a code of ethics that encourages the preservation of archaeological heritage and respect for the environment.
+This includes not detecting on protected sites, properly filling holes, and reporting archaeological finds to the appropriate authorities.

-In short, metal detecting is a fascinating activity that offers a unique experience of exploration and discovery.
-Whether for fun, adventure or the search for hidden treasures, it continues to attract enthusiasts from all over the world in search of new finds and new stories to tell.
+In summary, metal detecting is a fascinating activity that offers a unique experience of exploration and discovery.
+Whether for pleasure, adventure, or the search for hidden treasures, it continues to attract enthusiasts from all over the world in search of new finds and new stories to tell.